 I also get the pleasure of getting to know and making an impact on people like Johnny, a man covered with 33 swastika tattoos who’s on a journey of learning how to love.

-Johnny found me three days after the incidents in Charlottesville, VA — he literally walked up to me on the street without knowing that “healing the hearts and minds of people everywhere” is what I do for work and pleasure — and we have been working together ever since, developing a bond, working through his challenges and moving toward his vision of the life he wants to lead.
+Johnny found me two days after the incidents in Charlottesville, VA — he literally walked up to me on the street without knowing that “healing the hearts and minds of people everywhere” is what I do for work and pleasure — and we have been working together ever since, developing a bond, working through his challenges and moving toward his vision of the life he wants to lead.

 Shortly after we met, we created a video series called Understanding Hate – with Tolerance, Love & Forgiveness and at the time we published it, we were not ready to show the world his face as he had not yet fully stepped into his new belief structure and we were unsure how the world would receive him.

 But, the day has finally come . . . and Johnny is ready to step into his new belief structure, step into his light.
 He’s ready to keep growing by accepting responsibility for his past and moving fully forward toward his future.

 Here’s the revised Part One of our video on Understanding Hate.
 In this video, Johnny talks about the reasons why he turned to “hate” or Nazism as his political ideology; why he identified with others who held similar beliefs and what happened in his life that allowed him to use hate as a means to feel better about himself.